Terms and Conditions to Mediate

 We may amend these Terms and Conditions from time to time, with or without notice to you.
 If we do so, we will post the revised Terms and Conditions on our Website.
 We recommend that you visit our Website regularly to keep up to date with any changes.

-These Terms and Conditions were last updated on 1 July 2022.
+These Terms and Conditions were last updated 3 March 2026.